bmthd/midashi/README.md

 ### `useCurrentLevel`

 Between 1 and 6 to get how many heading levels that hierarchy should draw.
+The value is a union type between 1 and 6, which is useful when creating your own components, such as in a switch statement.

 ```tsx
 import { useCurrentLevel } from 'midashi';